akuney/chess/README.md

 =====
 Authors: Andre Kuney, Paris Yee

 An example of well-refactored object-oriented Ruby design.
 No long methods or super-long classes anywhere.
+Run the 'test.rb' file to play the game.

 ###Game